joncmh91/TripleTen-Data-Analytics-Portfolio/README.md

 These projects exhibit cumulative proficiency, focusing on various aspects of data analysis.
-This includes the Python language and a heavy emphasis on the Pandas library, data preprocessing, statistical analysis, exploratory data analysis and visualization (matplotlib, seaborn, plotly, etc.), features engineering, predictive modelling, Tableau and SQL amongst others.
+This includes the Python language and a heavy emphasis on the Pandas library, data preprocessing, statistical analysis, exploratory data analysis and visualization (matplotlib, seaborn, plotly, etc.), features engineering, predictive modelling (machine learning), Tableau and SQL amongst others.

 ### <u>Projects Overview</u>
 1. **Python Basics and Data Preprocessing**